ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Reservoir Conformal Prediction

 \end{cor}

 \paragraph{Remark} In the theoretical analysis, we model the distribution of future residuals conditioned on the state $\vh_t$, i.e., on the reservoir state at time $t$.
 This is clearly weaker than conditioning on the entire history $\vx_{\leq t}$.
 Recalling \autoref{eq:rescp-cdf}, whether or not $\widehat{F}(r \mid \vh_t)$ is a good approximation of ${F}(r \mid \vx_{\leq t})$ entirely depends on the ability of the \gls{esn} to encode all relevant information from the past in its state.
 In particular, if the state representation captures all the relevant information, then \gls{rescp} provides asymptotic conditional coverage given such a history.
 Conversely, in the extreme case where every sequence is mapped by the reservoir into the same uninformative state, \gls{rescp} would simply provide marginal coverage, as one would expect.
+This introduces an additional bias-variance tradeoff.
+For example, the reservoir mapping all trajectories to similar states would result in small variance, but would have small discriminative power~(large bias).
 We refer the reader to the rich body of literature on the expressiveness of \glspl{esn}, particularly regarding their universal approximation properties~\citep{grigoryeva2018echo, grigoryeva2018universal, li2025universality} and their effectiveness in extracting meaningful representations from time series data~\citep{bianchi2020reservoir}.
+In particular, we refer to \citep{lukovsevivcius2012practical} for practical guidelines on how to set up \glspl{esn} effectively.